andy5974/AssignmentQnA/README.md

   ]
 }
 ```
+# Assignment 2.16
 Requirements:
-Given the Lambda function and metric filters created in the activity, use terraform to create the alarm.
+- Given the Lambda function and metric filters created in the activity, use terraform to create the alarm.
 Create a public github repository that has a terraform code, containing the answer to the above.
 Submission is the url to your public github repository.

 ````python
 {resource "aws_cloudwatch_metric_alarm" "cloudwatch_alarm" { alarm_name = "wx-info-count-breach" comparison_operator = "GreaterThanThreshold" evaluation_periods = 1 metric_name = "info-count" namespace = "/moviedb-api/wx" period = 60 statistic = "Sum" threshold = 10 alarm_description = " " actions_enabled = "true" alarm_actions = [aws_sns_topic.topic.arn] }